browserengineering/book/book/embeds.md

 bounds.
 (Before iframes, we didn't need to do that, because the SDL window system already did it for us.)

-Also, notice how frame-based `click` already works correctly, because we don't recurse into iframes unless the click intersects the `iframe` element's bounds.

-Fixing it requires some rejiggering of the accessibility hit testing code to track scroll and iframe bounds, and apply them when recursing into child frames.
+Fixing these problems requires some rejiggering of the accessibility hit testing code to track scroll and iframe bounds, and appling them when recursing into child frames.
 We'll make a new `AccessibilityTree` class and create one for each frame and store on it the useful information:^[Real browsers such as Chromium also do this, for similar reasons.]

 ``` {.python}
 class AccessibilityTree: